We advocate rejecting the politics of fear on national security, and working to get FISA right.*

-In our first two weeks (June 26-July 9 2008), we became the largest group on my.barackobama.com, wrote an open letter to Barack — and he responded.
+We started in June 2008 as a group of Barack Obama supporters.
+In our first two weeks, we became the largest group on my.barackobama.com, wrote an open letter to Barack — and he responded.
 Progressive bloggers and the technology-in-politics crowd (Wired, Slashdot) fuelled our early growth; coverage in the traditional media included the Washington Post, the New York Times, CNN, and many others.

 This time, *we’re* writing the history has manyfirst-person accounts, including